2cv001/3D_printer_3mf_workflow/README.md

 To retain the core functionality of the previous macro, this version also provides an STL export option with adjustable tessellation parameters, allowing smooth mesh generation just like before.

+# Limitation
+The current version can export only a single object, but you can work around this by using links — for example, a Simple Group — to combine multiple objects into one.

 # Smoothing Principle

 The macro exports the selected objects to a 3MF file using the specified tessellation parameters (LinearDeflection and AngularDeflection).